The Link Between Dehydration and Erectile Dysfunction: Can It Cause ED?

 - Fainting

 - Drink More Water - Health experts recommend men drink 3.7 litres (15.5 cups) of water daily to ensure normal body functions.
-[5] Men can drink more water by making it part of their daily routine.
+[5] Men can drink more glasses of water by making it part of their daily routine.
 Carrying around a large water bottle and setting goals can encourage men to increase their water intake.
 Those who dislike the taste of water can add flavoured drops to make the taste more enjoyable.
 It is important to track your water consumption to ensure you reach the daily recommendation.

 - Eat Water-Rich Foods - Fruit and vegetables such as melons, strawberries, cucumber, lettuce, celery and tomatoes, have a very high water content - ranging from 90% to 96%.
 Eating water-rich foods not only provides the body with essential nutrients but also further increases hydration levels.